Siddhivinayak Temple, Mumbai

 If there’s ever a time to avoid Mumbai like the plague, it’s between the months of March & May.
 This is summer with a vengeance.
 If you’re coming from a cold place or any place that follows the cycle of the seasons, Mumbai will take time to get used to it.

 Things to know before entering the temple premise

-If your thinking to buy anything inside the temple like Prasad, flower, photos of Ganesha then care full.
-Is possible that shopkeeper will give you less quality taking full money.
+If you are thinking to buy anything inside the temple like Prasad, flowers, photos of Ganesha then take care.
+It is possible that the shopkeeper will give you less quality taking full money.

 Timing from Wednesday to Monday